 These assets are subsequently measured at fair value.
-Interest income, calculated using the effective interest method, and impairment gains and losses (determined in the same manner as for financial assets measured at amortised cost) are recognised in the Surplus or Deficit on the Provision of Services [within the Financing and Investment Income and Expenditure (FIIE) line in the CIES].
+Interest income, calculated using the effective interest method, and impairment gains and losses (determined in the same manner as for financial assets measured at amortised cost) are recognised in the Surplus or Deficit on the Provision of Services (within the Financing and Investment Income and Expenditure (FIIE) line in the CIES).
 Other gains and losses are recognised in other comprehensive income (OCI) (and taken to the Financial Instruments Revaluation Reserve).
 On derecognition the cumulative gain or loss previously recognised in OCI is reclassified from reserves to Surplus or Deficit on the Provision of Services.

-Financial assets measured at fair value through other comprehensive income (FVOCI) - equity instruments of the cost of the investment.
+Financial assets measured at fair value through other comprehensive income (FVOCI) - equity instruments

+On initial recognition an irrevocable election may be made to present subsequent changes in the fair value of an equity instrument, (that is not held for trading and is not contingent consideration of an acquirer in a business combination), in other comprehensive income.
+The election is made on an instrument by instrument basis.
+These assets are subsequently measured at fair value.
+Dividends are recognised as income in the Comprehensive Income and Expenditure Statement when the right of payment has been established unless the dividend clearly represents a recovery of part of the cost of the investment.
 Other fair value gains and losses are recognised in other comprehensive income (OCI) (and taken to the Financial Instruments Revaluation Reserve).
 On derecognition, the cumulative gain or loss previously recognised in OCI is not reclassified from reserves to Surplus or Deficit on the Provision of Services.